tangentsoft/libtabula/README-Unix.md

 Building a Static Library
 ----

 As shipped, libtabula only builds a shared library.
-It's possible to change things so you get a static library instead.
+To build a static library instead, simply change the `SHARED` tag on the `add_library()` command in `src/CMakeLists.txt` to `STATIC`, then `make clean && make`.

+A change to a `CMakeLists.txt` file automatically triggers a reconfiguration, but if you don't "clean" the library between builds, it may not link properly.

-Before we get to "how," beware that liking statically to libtabula has legal consequences that may matter to you, due to the library's license, the GNU LGPL.
+Beware that liking statically to libtabula has legal consequences that may matter to you, due to the library's license, the GNU LGPL.
 Familiarize yourself with the license, and consider getting legal counsel before proceeding.
 Also, see the [libtabula FAQ][5].
 There is more on this topic there.

-The necessary changes are all in `libtabula.bkl`:

-- Change the `<dll>` tag to `<lib>`.
-(Remember the closing tag!)

-- Remove the `<dllname>` tag

-- Remove the `<so_version>` tag

-Then, re-bootstrap the library.
-See [HACKERS.md](HACKERS.md) if you need further instruction on doing that.